Flitternie/flitternie.github.io/_pages/about.md

 # 🔥 News
-- *2022.10*: Our work _GraphQ IR_ has been accepted by EMNLP 2022 as a long paper. &nbsp;🎉
+- *2022.11*: Our work _"Guiding the PLMs with Semantic Anchors"_ has been accepted by AAAI 2023 as a long paper. &nbsp;🎉
-- *2022.06*: I joined Microsoft Research Asia as a summer intern at Data, Knowledge, and Intelligence Group.
-- *2022.05*: Our work _KQA Pro_ has been accepted by ACL 2022 as a long paper. &nbsp;🎉
+- *2022.10*: Our work _"GraphQ IR"_ has been accepted by EMNLP 2022 as a long paper. &nbsp;🎉

 # 📝 Publications
 [Guiding the PLMs with Semantic Anchors as Intermediate Supervision: Towards Interpretable Semantic Parsing](https://arxiv.org/abs/2210.01425/)

 **Lunyiu Nie\***, Jiuding Sun\*, Yanling Wang, Lun Du, Han Shi, Dongmei Zhang, Lei Hou, Juanzi Li, Jidong Zhai
+- To appear in _AAAI 2023_ (Main Track, Long Paper)
 - TLDR: Current PLM-based neural semantic parsers are often suffering from hallucination issues due to their negligence of logical form structures and lacking in intrinsic interpretability.
 To alleviate the problems, we propose a novel hierarchical decoder architecture and two intermediate supervision tasks that explicitly guiding the PLMs to address the structural information alongside the fine-tuning.
 By probing the PLM inner layer outputs, our work also provides a novel testbed for interpreting the intermediate process of logical form generation.

 ------